Treaty of Versailles

 Bundesarchiv, Bild 183-H12704 (CC BY-SA)

 The ills of the new German state, the Weimar Republic (1918-33), were repeatedly blamed on the treaty, a millstone around the neck of Germany that obstructed any chances of growth and prosperity.
 Various German chancellors tried to weaken the terms of the treaty.
 Adolf Hitler persistently stoked up nationalist feelings using the treaty.
 In his book Mein Kampf, published in 1925, Hitler had the abolition of the Treaty of Versailles as the number one point in his list of foreign policy objectives when he achieved his dream of becoming leader of Germany.
 In speeches and interviews to the foreign press Hitler variously described the treaty as an "instrument of boundless repression" (McDonough, 65) and "the penitentiary of Versailles" (Range, 195).
 The inglorious humiliation of the Treaty of Versailles was one of several reasons why the Nazis gained popularity and were able to legitimately take power in Germany from 1933.
 Hitler formally repudiated the treaty in March 1935, although he had already been breaking the limitation rules about armed forces and armaments for some time.
-Hitler was then particularly keen to get back the lost German territories and so he started a cycle of land-grabs until the invasion of Poland led to WWII in September 1939.
+Hitler was then particularly keen to get back the lost German territories and so he started a cycle of land-grabs until the invasion of Poland in 1939 led to WWII breaking out on 3 September.

 Hindsight is a wonderful thing, but one British delegate who had been at the Paris Peace Conference, writing in 1939, was not alone in recognising that the terms of the Treaty of Versailles had been, in the end, highly counterproductive: